sebastianpod/FANUC-TechPlay/SCARA Unloading/README.txt

 - Offset Programs: Includes an offset program to control the placement of parts on trays and an offset reverse program to manage the table on the other side.
 - Vision System Integration: Utilizes sophisticated vision systems for accurate part detection and handling.
 - Simulation Available: The vision program is not included in the repository but is available in the packaged simulation accessible in this repository.
+- Tray Activation Requirement: Before starting the program, declare which trays are active for unloading.
+There are two tables (Left and Right), each with four trays.
+Presence sensors are simulated using DO[1]–DO[8].

 ## License